 A show of lights!

 The first thing not to miss is the lighting of the Christmas lights sponsored by shops and hotels from the 1st of December through January 6 - enjoy the streets of Siena lit up with magical colors!

 The Monte dei Paschi bank also takes part as it lights up the Christmas tree in Piazza Salimbeni, right in front of central headquarters, from the beginning of December.

 Mercato del Campo, the Medieval Christmas Market: December 4-5, 2021

 The Medieval Market in Piazza del Campo held at the beginning of December has become a tradition in Siena.
 The beautiful piazza is transformed into a medieval style marketplace with Christmas atmosphere and stands for all kind of products are available, perfect for holiday shopping for the two days of the market.
 Half of the square is dedicated to handicrafts and Christmas decorations and the other half for food and wine.

-Christmas Village @ the Giardini La Lizza
+The Christmas Village and Land of Fun @ the Giardini La Lizza

-Presepi - Nativity Scenes
+Presepi, the Nativity Scenes

 Events for children

-How to arrive in Siena
+How to arrive and move around Siena